Home Hands-on DDD and Event Sourcing [3/6]: Domain events and Event Sourcing

 Final thoughts

-Everything we’ve seen so far works with in-memory collections, which technically means we’re not event sourcing yet.
-In the next chapter, I’ll walk you through persisting domain events to the write database and projecting them to a read-optimized database using MartenDB projections.
+In the next post, I’ll walk you through persisting domain events to the write database and projecting them to a read-optimized database using MartenDB projections.

 Check the project on GitHub